DAV-SDK/DAV-SDK.github.io/Products/ADIOS.md

         <strong>Impact</strong>
       </td>
       <td>
         ADIOS is a scalable I/O solution that provides high I/O performance for applications from a single computer to exascale supercomputers.
-It is deployed at all major DOE compute facilities and used by high-profile applications in their daily production runs, including a number of DOE applications, such as WarpX, ImpactX, XGC, GENE, GEM, E3SM, S3D, Bout++, and GTC, and other data-intensive applications, like SPECFEM3D_GLOBE, PIConGPU, GE Research’ CFD simulation, TAE fusion simulations, etc.
+It is deployed at all major DOE compute facilities and used by high-profile applications in their daily production runs, including several DOE applications, such as WarpX, ImpactX, XGC, GENE, GEM, E3SM, S3D, Bout++, and GTC, and other data-intensive applications, like SPECFEM3D_GLOBE, PIConGPU, GE Research’ CFD simulation, TAE fusion simulations, etc.
       </td>
     </tr>
     <tr>